-Moving IT infrastructure to AWS creates a Shared Responsibility Model between the customer and AWS, as both the customer and AWS have important roles in the operation and management of security.
-AWS operates, manages and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the AWS services operate.
-The customer is responsible for management of the guest operating system (including updates and security patches to the guest operating system) and associated application software, as well as the configuration of other security features such as the AWS-provided security group firewall.
-The customer will generally connect to the AWS environment through services the customer acquires from third-parties (for example, internet service providers).
-AWS does not provide these connections, and they are therefore part of the customer's area of responsibility.
-Customers should consider the security of these connections and the security responsibilities of such third-parties in relation to their systems.
-The respective roles of the customer and AWS in the Shared Responsibility Model are shown in the following figure:
+Moving IT infrastructure to AWS creates a shared responsibility model between the customer and AWS, as both the customer and AWS have important roles in the operation and management of security.
+AWS operates, manages and controls the components from the host operating system and virtualization layer

+Customers should consider the security of these connections and the security responsibilities of such third parties in relation to their systems.
+The respective roles of the customer and AWS in the shared responsibility model are shown below:

-Shared Responsibility Model
+Figure 1: Shared Responsibility Model

-What does the Shared Responsibility Model mean for the security of customer content?
+What does the shared responsibility model mean for the security of customer content?